-Red-coloured foliage on a living roof is not always a cause for worry.
-In this case however the red foliage is interspersed with bald patchs indicating a lack of nutrients or water – or both
+Red-coloured foliage on a living roof is not always a problem.
+Here, however the red foliage is interspersed with bald patches indicating a lack of nutrients or water – or both

-If the leaves look wrinkled and baggy like a deflated balloon then they are in desperate need of water.
+If the leaves look wrinkled and baggy like a deflated balloon then they need water.
 If they’re turgid and look full of water, they’re OK and just waiting for better weather.

-Baldy patches on a sedum roof indicate that the plant layer has been stressed for quite some time.
+Bald patches on a sedum roof indicate that the plant layer has been stressed for quite some time.
 Is there enough sunlight on this part of the roof?
 Are you up to date with your feeding program?
-Is it too dry? (not uncommon on sloping roofs)
+Is it too dry?

 If you have puddles that sit on your green roof for more than a day or so, you have a problem with drainage.
 Likewise if you have large, roughly circular areas where sedum plants won’t grow, excess water probably isn’t leaving the roof quick enough.

 Check drainage outlets very carefully and if that doesn’t fix it, then contact the installers for advice.
 The structure of the roof should not be bowed or uneven enough to cause this sort of problem – not under any circumstances!